Fifth Cycle

 Fifth Cycle is a fantasy role-playing game published by Shield Games in 1990.

 Publication

 Fifth Cycle was designed by Robert Bartels and published by Shield Games in 1990 as a 198-page perfect bound book with cover art and illustrations by Michael Newbanks.

+Supplements included the Fifth Cycle Gamescreen (1990), Military Races (1990) and Dark Riders (1991).

 Setting

 Fifth Cycle is a fantasy game set on an alternate world.
 Four ages have come and gone (prehistory; the rise of magic; the Tyrant Mages; magic banned).
 Now in the Fifth Age, King Ildebrand has allowed magic once again, and desires that the ancient ruins of Dolphinia be explored by archaeologists to discover ancient magical artifacts.
 Players take on the roles of archaeologists sent out into the ruins.

 Gameplay

 Character generation

-A player first chooses the race of the character: humans, elves, dwarves, wynoc (similar to halflings), or glynna (winged humanoids).
+A player first chooses the race of the character: humans, elves, dwarves, warrows (similar to halflings), or glynna (winged humanoids).
 The player rolls dice to create the standard attributes (Strength, Intelligence, etc.) The player then chooses one of the listed professions, each of which has a group of skills associated with it; the player assigns starting points to the skills as desired.
 A point-buy system is used for skills, with skills outside of the character's occupation and family heritage costing more.
 A high attribute related to a skill reduces the cost of that skill.